 We work for you centrally with key management functions including Program Director, Program Risk Manager and Program Servicing Manager; while also working locally with operational functions including Account Manager, Risk Underwriting contact and Claims contact.

-- Coface’s international network, which offers local credit insurance services either directly or through partners in 99 countries;
+- Coface’s international network, which offers credit insurance services either directly or through partners in 99 countries

-- a global database with information on 68 million debtors, and 350 risk underwriters specialised by business sector;
+- A global database with information on 65 million debtors, and 350 risk underwriters specialized by business sector

-- the “CGS Dashboard”, a modern and user-friendly platform to analyse client risks online.
-The CGS Dashboard provides a worldwide overview by client, risk level or country assessment and a clear view of the insured risks.
+- The “CGS Dashboard”, a modern and user-friendly platform to analyze client risks online.
+The CGS Dashboard provides a worldwide overview by client, risk level or country assessment and a clear view of the insured risks

 DELIVERING A VALUABLE SERVICE…